SuRu190/JavaScript-Dom-Practice/task20-form-validation/README.md

 1. User leaves Name empty → shows `"Name is required"` in red.
 2. User enters invalid Email → shows `"Enter a valid email"`.
 3. User enters Password shorter than 6 characters → shows `"Password must be at least 6 characters"`.
-4. Once all fields are valid → form resets and `"Form submitted successfully!"` is displayed in green.
+4. Once all fields are valid → form resets and `"Form submitted successfully!"` is displayed.